MagiQL/magiql.github.io/docs/3-querying/301-query-model.md

 ### Date Range Filters
 When using statistical data which is available with time based resolutions, allows statistical data to be filtered based on a timestamp prior to filtering.

-### Text Query
+### Text Filter
-Free text search string used to filter records matching the text.
+'TextFilter' is used to perform a free text search to filter records matching the text.
+'TextFilterColumns' is used to specify one or more columns to search on.
+If not specified, will search the default configured column.

 ### Pagination
 `PageSize` is used to control the number of results returned